LelouchOTR/trial1/docs/Projektinhalt_und_Ziele/Projektrecherche.md

 How we built the Internal Data Warehouse at ClickHouse What Is ClickHouse? | ClickHouse Docs
-- kostenfreie Basisversion
+- Free Basic Version
-- Preise kapazität abhängig
+- Pricing based on capacity
-- Stundenpreise für Rechenleistung
+- Hourly pay rates for computing power
 - local host
 - Column oriented
 - compatible with most editors